timkley/tim-kleyersburg.de/articles/gitlab-to-github/index.md

 Just hitting `.` in the browser and having a full-blown VS Code instance at my fingertips had a real wow-effect for me.
 I really dig GitHubs interface, but if you just want to navigate a project to get a feel for it, I nearly always cloned the repo to my machine so I could use my IDE.
 Not anymore.

 For work I could see the use of Codespaces as a development environment on demand, so I started playing around with GitHub a lot more.
+Spoiler alert: it wasn't Codespaces or the full-blown VS Code instance that kept me their.

 Although I knew my way around GitHub's interface, I never used it to maintain a repository.
 Moving my repos to the same place where I explorer other people's code was something I wanted to do for some time.